Watch the webinar now:

 • Significance for purchasing

 An effective tendering strategy is crucial for success in purchasing.
 It enables companies to secure competitive advantages, reduce costs and improve the quality of procured goods and services.
-A structured approach makes processes more efficient, minimizes risks and builds long-term partnerships with suppliers.
+A structured approach makes processes more efficient, minimizes risks and builds long-term partnerships with supplier management.

 • Cost efficiency: Optimization of expenses through competitive offers